The Ask

 “Sober” - A Book of Poems, Writings, and Photos

 I’m making an art book, and I’d love to share it with you.
-Please consider donating directly to my Venmo to further help support the creation of this project.
+You can donate directly via Venmo, PayPal, or Zelle to further help support the creation of this project.
+If you’d like to support via check, ACH, or a briefcase full of cash, I can facilitate that as well—just reach out to me.

 The book is very special to me.
 Most of the writings are not actually about the stabbing, rather, about so much of what I started being honest about after I realized that we aren’t guaranteed tomorrow.
 It’s an undoing of the very high guard I had built—it’s honest, it’s vulnerable, it’s heavy.
 It’s one of the few times I felt like I was being purely transparent about how I felt.

 It also contains an extremely special photo series I had developed.
-Years in the making, inspired by some mix of “ESPN’s - The Body Issue”, a presentation I saw from Director Sam Cannon, and the style of photography that inspires me, and made possible with dear friends and industry peers Evan Bourcier and Dan Peck, I shot a nude photo series.
-You heard that correctly - nude.
-But not sexual, salacious, or grotesque.
+Years in the making, inspired by some mix of “ESPN’s - The Body Issue”, a presentation I saw from Director Sam Cannon, and the style of photography that inspires me, and made possible with dear friends and industry peers Evan Bourcier and Dan Peck, we shot a photo series that takes an intimate, yet intense look at the human body.
+It’s not salacious or explicit, but it does push the boundaries of comfort.

-The photo series was a cathartic attempt to put into the light what weighed so heavily on me - the fear, the shame, the burden, the 8 inch scar on the inside of my groin, intimately hidden from the world but seared into my mind.
+The photo series was a cathartic attempt to put into the light what weighed so heavily on me—the fear, the shame, the burden, the 8 inch scar on the inside of my groin, intimately tucked away from the world but seared into my body and my mind.

-The series aims to strip away everything we hold so tightfistedly, put so much emphasis and importance on, while in reality, they are little things that don’t mean much.
-It is an unburdening of the mind and the body, throwing off that which often artificially keeps us down from saying the things we mean to, doing the things we aspire to do.
+The series aims to strip away everything we hold so tightfistedly, put so much emphasis and importance on.
+It is an unburdening of the mind and the body, throwing off that which often artificially keeps us down from saying the things we mean, doing the things we aspire to.
+It follows the journey of building strength, comfort, and grounding in one’s body, and subsequently one’s mind, by way of the harrowing experience that is a violent, sudden, near-death event.

 It’s a reckoning, and a release.
 I hope it means something to you.